mim/mim.github.io/t/cisc3620/labs/02b-introToThreejs.md

 ## Coding Advice

   * Build and test your code _incrementally_.
 Save often!
+  * Save versions by forking your codepen
+    * Or by downloading versions periodically
+    * Or by downloading and using version control!
-  * Save versions by saving the file to a different filename (`ex1.html`, `ex2.html`, ...)
-It will be easier (emotionally) to experiment with things if you know you can go back to an earlier version.
+  * It will be easier (emotionally) to experiment with things if you know you can go back to an earlier version.
   * Be willing to create a simple "test" program to see how something works without all the complexity of your larger program.
   * Be modular, and document as you go.
 It'll be easier to understand and debug your own code.